Homeowners who would never consider roofing their home often entertain the idea of roofing their backyard shed or workshop.

-- Roofing: About $0.50 per square foot, based on purchase of 36 in. x 33 ft.
+- Roofing: About $0.50 per square foot, based on a purchase of 36 in. x 33 ft.
 4 in.
 Black Mineral Surface Roll Roofing at Home Depot.

 - Fasteners: About $6 per 400 count large head corrosion-resistant roofing nails, 11 gauge.
 Heads should be at least 3/8” in diameter.

 Corrugated panels--mainly steel--has been the classic shed roofing material for ages.

 The large panels install quickly (rather than shingle by shingle); edges overlap with adjacent edges; materials are extremely durable; and they can be installed over existing roofing--no shingle removal required.